-ADOPTION FEASIBILITY
+ADOPTION FFASIBILITY

-Considerations for implementation and budget impact: impact on treatment algorithms and K-RAS mutation testing pERC discussed the feasibility of implementing a recommendation for cetuximab. pERC noted that metastatic colorectal cancer is the second most commonly diagnosed malignancy and the burden of illness is large. pERC also noted that cetuximab is currently used later in the course of mCRC as a third-line treatment option for patients who have K-RAS wild type disease. pERC noted that the use of cetuximab earlier in treatment could potentially change treatment sequencing and treatment algorithms.
+Considerations for implementation and budget impact: impact on treatment algorithms and K-RAS mutation testing pERC discussed the feasibility of implementing a recommendation for cetuximab. pERC noted that colorectal cancer is the second most common cause of cancer-related deaths and the burden of illness is large. pERC also noted that cetuximab is currently used later in the course of mCRC as a third-line treatment option for patients who have K-RAS wild type disease. pERC noted that the use of cetuximab earlier in treatment could potentially change treatment sequencing and treatment algorithms.
 If cetuximab were funded in the first-line setting, sequential therapy with bevacizumab as second-line therapy and third-line therapy for patients who would have previously received cetuximab in this setting would need to be further evaluated.

 pERC also noted that K-RAS mutation testing has already been established and is done prior to third-line therapy.
-However, requiring testing prior to first-line mCRC therapy would substantially increase the burden and costs of testing.
+However, requiring testing prior to first-line mCRC therapy would substantially increase the need for testing and the total cost of testing.
 This is because more resources and time would be required to coordinate testing in a larger patient population and could possibly delay access to first-line treatment.